OsiriX-Foundation/KheopsDocumentation/index.md

 ## The Kheops platform

-Kheops is a platform build to allow users to share data in a reasearch setting.
+Kheops is a platform built to facilitate sharing of data in research settings.

 ![Landing Page](img/landing_page.png)